 Every organization runs on patterns no one's made visible.
 They steer your culture, your leaders, and every decision in between.
-Once you can see them, everything you're already doing works differently.
+Once you can see them, you stop solving the wrong problems.

 The best leaders still have a ceiling no one can explain.